What is SharePoint? What can it do for me? What do I need to know about it? Why should I use it?

 SharePoint has been designed to enhance the collaboration experience, especially when it’s paired with other Office 365 apps and services.
 When deployed as part of Office 365, SharePoint creates a virtual workspace that allows teams to meet, complete tasks, and collaborate with one another.

-- With SharePoint, your documents reside in one shared place that can be accessed from any device, at anytime (all you need is an Internet connection).
+How, specifically?
+Here are a few ways that SharePoint can help organizations be more collaborative:📁 SharePoint allows your documents to reside in one shared place that can be accessed from any device, at any time, provided there is an Internet connection.

-- Team members and leaders can set up individual or group tasks, assign tasks to other team members, monitor which tasks have been completed, and reveal any dependent relationships between tasks.
+👥 Team members and leaders can set up individual or group tasks, assign tasks to other team members, and monitor task completion.

 3. SharePoint Can Help Automate Mundane Tasks

 SharePoint Workflows save you time and effort while also bringing consistency and efficiency to tasks that your organization performs on a regular basis.
 You can think of SharePoint Workflows as a chain of events that happens after you do something with a document or file in your SharePoint environment.
 SharePoint can help you automate mundane tasks, like collecting signatures or approvals, tracking statuses on documents, providing notifications if/when something changes, and more.